samplemaker/freefem_matlab_octave_plot/release-v1.0/README.md

 If the build fails with Microsoft Visual Studio 10 try to enable the C99-standard or try to change the file name into *.cpp, forcing MVS to use a C++ compiler.<br>

-Since release R2018 MathWorks has implemented a new memory layout for complex numbers.
-Old MEX files are incompatible with this new Interleaved Complex API.
+Since release R2018 Matlab has implemented a new memory layout for complex numbers.
+Old MEX files are incompatible with the new Interleaved Complex API.
 New ffmatlib MEX files are available but completely untested.
 If you want to be a test volunteer send me an e-mail.

 ## Notes on Hardware Acceleration